ASIG-X/rviz2_plugin_ser2res/README.md

 # rviz2_plugin_ser2res
 rviz2_plugin_ser2res is a RViz plugin for resetting displays via service.
+This enables controllable updates of visualized messages, such as point clouds.
+More explanations for the usages will be provided soon.
 ## Dependencies
 Ubuntu 22.04